erayd/spique/README.md

 s.unshift(myValue...);
 ```
 Prepend a value to the head of the queue.
 If a max queue size has been set, and
-the queue is full, then this method will throw an error.
+the queue is full, then this method will return an error.

 If more than one value is supplied, then they will all be added to the queue
 in the order that they are supplied.